bkazez/cantatas-static/_howtos/add-keys.md

 If typing keys from a reference source, cite it in **[source_background](/docs/references/columns#source-background)**.

-Otherwise, you’ll need to know some music theory: tendency tones, movable G and C clefs, and occasionally some figured bass.
+Otherwise, note that the key signature may be missing or not the actual key.
+To find the actual key, you’ll need to know some music theory: tendency tones, movable G and C clefs, and occasionally some figured bass.
 You should also be able to write a V<sup>7</sup> chord in any key.
 It’s best to work from the score, but in case of doubt, you may wish to refer to historically informed recordings as well.

 ## How to find **key_start**